project-roadwork/Astute-Seat-Lock/README.md

 ![image](https://codeberg.org/Astute-Corridor/Astute-Seat-Lock/raw/branch/development/photos/Screenshot%202025-04-22%20201454.png)

 Insert the script as a descendant the `VehicleSeat` of the vehicle.
 May be called "DriveSeat" or other names.
-The `VehicleSeat` must be parented under the Vehicle.
+The `VehicleSeat` must be parented under the vehicle.
 Do not insert this script into A-Chassis plugins; it will not work.

 ---